otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

 affect downstream analysis for *de novo* and reference-based approaches, producing false positives, such as errant SNP predictions.

 4. We will use the Stacks’s program **process_radtags** to remove low quality sequences (also known as cleaning data) and to demultiplex our samples.
-Take advantage of the Stacks manual as well as the individual [manual page for process_radtags](http://catchenlab.life.illinois.edu/stacks/manual/#procrad) on the Stacks website to find information         and examples.
+Take advantage of the Stacks [manual](http://catchenlab.life.illinois.edu/stacks/manual/) as well as the specific [manual page for process_radtags](http://catchenlab.life.illinois.edu/stacks/manual/#procrad) on the Stacks website to find information         and examples.
 Do not run the commands you figure out just yet, but first follow through the points below:

     • Get back into your ```dataprep``` folder